Campervan Hire New Zealand

 Directions from Christchurch to Milford Sound - New Zealand

-It is around 9 and a half hours drive and you will absolutely love it.
-There is a great campsite called Milford Sound Lodge where you can park your motorhome overnight for around $70 NZD in peak season.
+Once you arrive, there is a great campsite called Milford Sound Lodge where you can park your motorhome overnight for around $70 NZD during peak season.

 See Hokitika Gorge